 C. Going to the lowest of the low by using such comments is uncivilised and downright disgusting at best.

-We’re not talking about the actions of the company, but yes we are talking about the words chosen by an individual, unfortunately he happens to be the CEO of the company.
+We’re not just talking about the actions of the company, but yes we are talking about the words chosen by an individual.
+Unfortunately, he happens to be the CEO of the company.
 A wise lesson for other people to learn, irrespective of the brand and location.

 Edit 3: EVGA and other forums noted the problems with the IC Diamond being abrasive, causing damage to the processor’s IHS (documented since 2007 in multiple forum posts):